-Currently the X3 Bar home gym is not available in stores like Walmart, Bed Bath and Beyond, Target, Walgreens, Costco, Sams Club, Rite Aid, GNC, Vitamin Shoppe or Kohls.
+Currently, the X3 Bar home gym is unavailable in stores like Walmart, Bed Bath and Beyond, Target, Walgreens, Costco, Sams Club, Rite Aid, GNC, Vitamin Shoppe, or Kohls.
 The X3 training system can only be purchased at the X3.com website or through a reseller or distributor.

 X3 Bar Price

-The X3 Bar system cost $499 when this review was updated.
+When this review was updated, the X3 Bar system cost $648.99 (it used to be $499).
 OK, I'll just say it: X3 Bar is expensive.
-In this video Dr. Jaquish discusses the price:
+In this video, Dr. Jaquish discusses the price.

-OK, I don't know how much it costs to make a steel bar, let alone a well-designed steel bar such as what they are using.
+I don't know how much it costs to make a steel bar, let alone a well-designed steel bar such as what they are using.
 Maybe it costs a lot?
 I don't know.
-For the average person considering X3 Bar, it's a lot of money to pay a steel bar with hooks some latex bands and a foot platform.
+For the average person considering X3 Bar, I think this is a lot of money to pay for a steel bar with hooks, some latex bands and a foot platform.
 That's my opinion.